 DigitalOcean floating IPs are publicly-accessible static IP addresses that you can assign to Droplets and instantly remap between other Droplets in the same datacenter.
-Use floating IPs with a failover mechanism as part of a high availability infrastructure.
+Implement a failover mechanism with floating IPs to build a high availability infrastructure.

 Floating IPs are free when assigned to a Droplet.

-Floating IPs cost $0.006/hour when reserved but not assigned to a Droplet, due to the shortage of available IPv4 addresses.
-You are not billed unless you accrue $1 or more.
+Floating IPs cost $4/month (roughly $0.006/hour) when reserved but not assigned to a Droplet, due to the shortage of available IPv4 addresses.
+You are not billed unless you accrue $1 or more per floating IP.

 Floating IPs are available in all datacenters.
 They are region-specific resources and can only be assigned to Droplets within the same datacenter.